 C. T. Springs, 426 Pine St., Maryville, Calif., August 21.-I have been here some time trying to get this congregation on Scriptural basis.
 It is somewhat divided over the Sunday School.
 We came here in the interest of the loyal brethren.
 We have worked patiently, but firmly, and we believe we have accomplished something.
 The S. S. brethren were running it over the loyal brethren, in trying to force their position on them, but thanks to God, we meet for worship now without the S. S., having taught them to leave it off, and we get along much better now.
 There are a few things to be accomplished yet, but slowly, surely, and carefully we expect to adjust them.
 Remember us at the Throne of Mercy.
-Support here is are doing a great work in supporting the gospel in very poor, and I don't know how long we can hold out on that account.
+Support here is very poor, and I don't know how long we can hold out on that account.
 (Under date of Sept.
-9, from their duty in this work.
-I preached one Lord's Stockton, Calif., he writes): I am now in a good day in Cisco, baptizing one.
-Last Lord's day I meeting here.
+9, from Stockton, Calif., he writes): I am now in a good meeting here.
 Attendance and interest are fine.
+I am to begin at Oceanside Oct.
+1. Pray for me.

-Sept.
-13.-I enjoyed a pleasant and profitable time with Brother Gay, in his meeting at White Hall.
-From here I went to Wilson, Okla., where I visited in the Milner home and enjoyed the hospitality Brother Abe Smith's meeting at Mt.
+Ervin Waters, 1118, So.
+27th St., Temple, Texas, Sept.
+13.-I enjoyed a pleasant and prontable time with Brother Gay, in his meeting at White Hall.
+From here I went to Wilson, Okla., where I visited in the Milner home and enjoyed the hospitality very much.
+During this time I preached once in Brother Abe Smith's meeting at Mt.
 Washington.
 I preached at Healdton the 3rd Lord's day in August.
 I began a series of meetings at Equal rights Aug.
-26, and continued for ten days, baptizing live and restoring one.
-It was a pleasure to have Brother Frank Cope with me one night of this meeting.
-We appreciated the co-operation of the congregation near there.
+26, and continued for ten days, baptizing uve and restoring one.
+It was a pleasure to have Brother Frank Cope with me one night of this meet-We appreciated the co-operation of the coning. gregation near there.
 I was asked to return for another effort in the near future.
-I visited for three days with the home folks in Temple, before going to Lake Arthur, New Mex., where I am at this writing.
+I visited ior three days with the home folks in Temple, before going to Lake Arthur, New Mex., where I am at this writing.
 The interest is good, and we expect to continue over three Lord's days.
-Brother T. F. "Let us not be weary in well doing: For in due seasons we shall reap, if we faint not."
+Brother T. F. Thomasson, of Trechado, New Mex., is conducting the song service, and is rendering valuable aid.
+"Let us not be weary in well doing: For in due seasons we shall reap, if we faint not."